Excel Rounding (Table of Contents)

 EVEN Function

-Even function also works quite similar as ODD function, but the only difference is, it gives the nearest EVEN numbers after rounding.
+Even function works quite similarly to the ODD function, but the only difference is that it gives the nearest EVEN numbers after rounding.

 Syntax of EVEN is =EVEN(number).